Distributed Learning with Dependent Samples

 and

 \end{lemma}

-As shown in \cite{Guo2017,Lin2018CA}, the product $\|(L_{K,D}+\lambda I)^{-1}(L_{K,D}+\lambda I)\|$ plays a crucial role in deriving optimal learning rates for KRR and DKRR with i.i.d. sampling.
-In the following lemma, we adopt the recently developed second order decomposition for operator differences in \cite{Lin2017,Guo2017} to present an upper bound of $\|(L_{K,D}+\lambda I)^{-1}(L_{K,D}+\lambda I)\|$ for strong mixing sequences, whose proof is also postponed to Appendix.
+As shown in \cite{Guo2017,Lin2018CA}, the product $\|(L_{K,D}+\lambda I)^{-1}(L_{K}+\lambda I)\|$ plays a crucial role in deriving optimal learning rates of KRR and DKRR for i.i.d. samples.
+In the following lemma, we adopt the recently developed second order decomposition for operator differences in \cite{Lin2017,Guo2017} to present an upper bound of $\|(L_{K,D}+\lambda I)^{-1}(L_{K}+\lambda I)\|$ for strong mixing sequences, whose proof is also postponed to Appendix.